 Joe Pedulla is an Advanced Care Paramedic and a Registered Respiratory Therapist who holds a Master in Health Science (Health Administration) from the University of Toronto’s Institute of Health Policy, Management & Evaluation.
 Joe also holds a BASc in Engineering and a BSc in Physiology from the University of Toronto.
 He is a Certified Health Executive with the Canadian College of Health Care Leaders and holds an international certification as a Project Management Professional.
 He is currently completing his Six Sigma Lean Black Belt.
 He has a passion for improvement science, organizational behaviour, health policy, and system design and is most interested applying this theory to novel response models for integrated 911 responses.
 He has been involved in community paramedicine since its inception and currently oversees the Community Paramedicine programs in Hamilton.
 Previous work included hospital-based research into lung protective strategies, effects of noise on premature infants, thermal redesign of neonatal transport decks, software development for niche research markets, managing the East Toronto Health Link, leading the development of Niagara’s OMEGA Project (Phase 1 & 2) and leading a simulation study of alternate response models.
 He is also a part time consultant and has served as content expert for several industry related projects.

-Scott Ramey is a Critical Care Flight Paramedic with British Columbia Emergency Health Services and formerly in Ontario, Canada.
+Scott Ramey is Division Chief of Medical Programs, Research, and Quality Improvement with Halifax Regional Fire & Emergency Service.
+Formerly a Critical Care Flight Paramedic with British Columbia Emergency Health Services and Ontario’s ORNGE Medical Transport; as well as Deputy Chief of Professional Standards and Quality with land Paramedic Services.
 Scott holds a BHSc in Paramedicine from Medicine Hat College, Alberta.
-He is a Master of Science candidate with Queens University department of graduate studies in Health Quality, Risk & Safety.
-His research focus is on patient safety, risk analysis, resiliency, cognitive decision making, quality and performance in paramedicine and healthcare.
-He has years of experience in various levels of paramedic operational and quality leadership including research from grant application through to publication.
-He has international consulting and speaking credits and is also the Executive Director of the British Columbia Paramedic Association, driving the academic and research agenda for Paramedicine in BC.
+He completed a Master of Science with Queens University department of graduate studies in Healthcare Quality, Risk & Safety.
+His current research interests include leadership principles within complex systems that result in quality and safety at the front-lines of healthcare and emergency services, Human Factors, and System Safety.
+Research experience ranges from grant application through to publication.
 Scott can be reached at firstname.lastname@example.org.
 Follow him on Twitter @sdramey.
 View his research on ResearchGate.